gkhanh/my-first-pretrained-llm/README.md

 ---

-## 🧠 System Architecture & Design Flow
+## System Architecture & Design Flow
 This system was built in layers, starting from the smallest unit (data) to the full training loop.
-Here is the step-by-step design flow.
+Here is the design flow diagram.

 ### 1. The Raw Material: Data Pipeline
 Before the model can learn, it needs to read.
-We process text from the C4 (Colossal Clean Crawled Corpus) dataset.
+I process text from the C4 (Colossal Clean Crawled Corpus) dataset.

 ```text
 [ Internet Text ]